ShreyaSingh2910/FakeNewsDetection/README.md

 Converted labels into numerical format.

 3) Feature Extraction ->
-Text data was converted into numerical features using TF-IDF (Term Frequency – Inverse Document Frequency) and N-Grams.
+Text data was converted into numerical features using TF-IDF (Term Frequency – Inverse Document Frequency) .

 4️) Model Training ->
 Two machine learning models were used: